It is true what some people say, that ‘life is not a bed of roses.’ Hard times are a part of our existence on earth.

 One of the factors that negatively affect our mental health is stress.
 Every day our bodies come under severe pressure from daily activities.

 Stress is the body’s natural response to pressure or danger.
-Stress, however, causes problems in the body.
+Stress, however, when prolonged, causes problems in the body.

 Regular exercise can help the body to release essential chemicals and hormones that protect the body from the adverse effects of stress and anxiety.